How to Make Perfect Roasted Potatoes

 Leftover potatoes can be stored in the fridge for up to 5 days.
 Bring them to room temperature while the oven is preheating to 375 degrees.
 Reheat on a baking sheet until hot throughout, 10 to 15 minutes.

-Leftover potatoes can also be diced and used in frittatas or added to casseroles or stews.
-You can also sauté them with some chopped onions in olive oil for a quick breakfast hash.
+You can also dice leftover potatoes and use them in frittatas or add them to casseroles or stews.
+For a quick breakfast hash, sauté them with some chopped onions in olive oil for a quick breakfast hash.
 Also, see 7 Ways to Use Leftover Roasted Vegetables!

 What to Serve Roasted Potatoes With